Tots-Agency/ngx-org-chart/projects/ngx-org-chart/README.md

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-org-chart` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-org-chart`.
 > Note: Don't forget to add `--project ngx-org-chart` or else it will be added to the default project in your `angular.json` file.

 ## Build

 Run `ng build ngx-org-chart` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `build/` directory.

 ## Publishing

-After building your library with `ng build ngx-org-chart`, go to the dist folder `cd dist/ngx-org-chart` and run `npm publish`.
+After building your library with `ng build ngx-org-chart`, go to the build folder `cd build/ngx-org-chart` and run `npm publish`.

 ## Running unit tests